 an heir.

-Consult appropriate legal counsel, as described in Section 2114, When and What Information May Be Disclosed, if you have questions about whether a particular person is the personal representativeof an applicant or member.
+Consult appropriate legal counsel, as described in Section 2114, When and What Information May Be Disclosed, if you have questions about whether a particular person is the AR of an applicant or member.

-2120 Confidential Information on Notifications
+2120 Protected Health Information on Notifications

-Revision 14-1; Effective March 3, 2014
+Revision 18-2; Effective September 3, 2018

-The Health and Human Services Commission (HHSC) is committed to protecting all confidential information supplied by the applicant or individual during the eligibility determination process.
-This includes inclusion of confidential information by HHSC staff to third parties who receive a copy of a notification of eligibility form.
+The Texas Health and Human Services Commission (HHSC) is committed to protecting all protected health information (PHI) supplied by the applicant, member or authorized representative (AR) during the eligibility determination process.
+This includes inclusion of PHI by HHSC staff to third parties who receive a copy of a notification of eligibility form.

-Staff must ensure they do not include confidential information on the eligibility notice that should not be shared with the service provider or another third party.
+Staff must ensure they do not include PHI on the eligibility notice that should not be shared with the service provider or another third party.
 For example:

-Notification is received from Medicaid for the Elderly and People with Disabilities that the member has lost Medicaid because his income of $2,892 exceeds the eligibility limit of $2,022.
+Notification is received from Medicaid for the Elderly and People with Disabilities (MEPD) that the member has lost Medicaid because the member’s income of $2,892 exceeds the eligibility limit of $2,022.
 It is a violation of confidentiality to record on Form H2065-D, Notification of Managed Care Program Services, "Your income of $2,892 exceeds the eligibility limit of $2,022."
 The comment should simply state, "You are no longer eligible for Medicaid."

-Another applicant is being denied HCBS STAR+PLUS Waiver (SPW) services because the presence of weapons in his home presents a hazard to service providers.
+Another applicant is being denied STAR+PLUS Home and Community Based Services (HCBS) program services because the presence of weapons in the member’s home presents a hazard to service providers.
 It is a violation of confidentiality to record on Form H2065-D, "The presence of weapons in your home presents a hazard to service providers."
 The comment should simply state, "Your services are being denied due to hazardous conditions in your home."

-In the examples above, revealing specifics of the individual's income or the condition of his home environment is a violation of his right to confidentiality.
-In all cases, HHSC staff must assess any information provided by the individual to determine if its release would be a confidentiality violation.
+In the examples above, revealing specifics of the applicant’s or member's income or the condition of the home environment is a violation of the member’s right to confidentiality.
+In all cases, HHSC staff must assess any information provided by the applicant or member to determine if its release would be a confidentiality violation.

-2130 Correcting Information
+2130 Applicant or Member Correction of Information

-Revision 14-1; Effective March 3, 2014
+Revision 18-2; Effective September 3, 2018

-A member has a right to correct any information that the Health and Human Services Commission (HHSC) or the managed care organization (MCO) has about the member and any other individual on the member's case.
+An applicant, member or authorized representative (AR) has a right to correct any information that the Texas Health and Human Services Commission (HHSC) or the managed care organization (MCO) has about the applicant or member and any other individual on the member's case.

 A request for correction must be in writing and:

-identify the individual asking for the correction;
+identify the applicant or member asking for the correction;

-identify the disputed information about the individual;
+identify the disputed information about the applicant or member;

 state why the information is wrong;